 At the same time, job candidates are spending significant time and energy researching potential employers; integrity matters.
 Problems such as wage issues or allegations of discrimination are major red flags for top talent.

 Compliance is based on best practices and rules and regulations.
 As complex and difficult to comply with as they may be, rules and regs exist to:

 - Protect personal information

-- Ensure fair labor practices
+- Ensure fair labor practices.

+How can businesses protect themselves?
 We wish the answer was as simple as “stay compliant.”
 But the overlapping, piecemeal, oft-changing landscape of compliance makes it tricky.

 Automating HR tasks with the right HR tech is a great place to start.
 An HR tech provider like Zenefits can help your HR team stay on top of payroll, benefits, onboarding, and recordkeeping.

 Zenefits’ Compliance Assistant offers on-demand compliance help, delivering personalized compliance tasks, such as ACA reporting, relevant to each company.
 You can let Zenefits handle the day-to-day details of your HR compliance.
 Then, your HR team can place its focus on making your business a great place to work.